Back to Dark-mode Guide

 A comprehensive dark mode palette typically includes:

-3. Primary brand color with 2-3 tints/shades—your digital identity flag, proudly waving in the vacuum of cyberspace
+3. Primary brand color with 2-3 tints/shades

 Typography in Dark Mode: Readability Challenges